Liangpi Noodles: How to Make from Scratch! | The Woks of Life

 Liangpi, which translates to “cold skin” noodles, is a street food dish originally from Shaanxi Province.
 It has become popular throughout China and even abroad for good reason.
 Liangpi dishes are delicious, especially during the summertime.

-Liangpi’s springy, elastic, and almost slippery texture makes it an ideal candidate for cold noodles, slathered in a flavorful spicy sauce with refreshing crunchy vegetables like cucumber and bean sprouts.
+Liangpi’s springy, elastic, and almost slippery texture makes it an ideal candidate for cold noodle dishes, slathered in flavorful sauces with refreshing crunchy vegetables like cucumber and bean sprouts.
+I recently shared a spicy liangpi recipe, and today, I’m going to show you how to make the noodles!

 What Are Liangpi Noodles?